TranMinhVlg/gestionnaire-inventaire/readme.md

-##MY PROJECT : Database Manager
+##MY FIRST PHP PROJECT : Database Manager

 ###Choose the kind of products in your shop and create an inventory manager for your products.
 _________________________________________

-I wanted to thank my web development professor, Bruno Simon for introducing me the basics of PHP, which allowed me to realize this project today.
+I wanted to thank my web development professor, @brunosimon for introducing me the basics of PHP, which allowed me to realize this project today.

 ###🔥 WHAT WERE MY INSPIRATIONS ?